matejbajzelj/matrix_demo/README.md

 - [x] Website to show matches (used flask lib)
 - [x] Live update with socketIO (used flask-socketio)

+### Install
+- Clone / download zip for repository
+- `sudo apt install python3-pip` - if pip is not installed
+- `pip install -r requirements.txt` - to install libraries (they are needed for website part of the task, which was build with Flask, Flask-socketIO

+### Run the app (TCP)
+- python3 server.py (with default params, which is predefined TCP_mode = true, port and host)
+- python3 client.py (with default params, which is predefined TCP_mode = true, port and host)

+### Run the app (UNIX Socket)
+- python3 server.py false
+- python3 client.py false

 TEST TASK:

 Using a language of choice from the following: